 For Halliburton to improve, it needs drilling activity to recover in North America in the near future.
 Only once it can turn its domestic focus to its advantage will Halliburton stand a chance of moving toward perfection.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time this article was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-Motley Fool newsletter services have recommended buying shares of SeaDrill.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends Halliburton and owns shares of Apache.
+Try any of our Foolish newsletter services free for 30 days.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.